HamzehSamhouri/TideTunes/README.md

 ### User
 - *Login Page* that utilizes Spotify's login and authorization.
 - All encompassing *Dashboard* where users can search for and play their favorite songs utilizing the ***Spotify API***, as well as leave a review (with active validations).
-- Functional filter options for list of posted reviews. xw
+- Functional filter options for list of posted reviews.
 <br>